NREL/resstock/docs/source/tutorial/setup_analysis_project.rst

 Worker Initialization Script
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Something you might want to change is the set of weather files used with your project.
-To update the argument for the path to the zip file containing epw weather files, open the Server Scripts box on the measure selection tab.
+To update the argument for the path to the zip file containing epw weather files, open the Server Scripts box on the Measures Selection tab.

 .. image:: ../images/tutorial/server_scripts_open.png